 - Stories and videos of people who benefit from prayers and almsgiving to CRS Rice Bowl

 EWTN: Lenten Reflections 2015 (Free) Android.
-EWTN Lenten Reflection App includes 25 days of video reflections… 1-minute long video reflections with Fr.
+EWTN Lenten Reflection App includes 25 days of minute-long video reflections from Fr.
 Benedict Groeschel (RIP).
 Although it is a couple years old, it is still a great resource.

 New videos updated daily!
 This app is a great way to take time out of the activities of our day to allow God to speak Truth into the midst of the chaos of daily life.